Mrx42Code/Compukit-Uk101-Emulator/README.md

 In 1979 i got my Kit form the CompShop in Barnet (14 Station Road) and spent all night building the kit and had many hours of fun.

-With the Coronavirus lockdown I brush up my programming skills and here we are with a Compukit Uk101 Emulator
+With the Coronavirus lockdown I brush up my programming skills and here we are with Compukit Uk101 Emulator